Moonipur/cfMEX_tools/README.md

 ```

 # Setting
-You can change Reference Genome and Specific location path align with your local
+You can change Reference Genome path align with your local
 by changing in `cfMEX_tools/scr/__init__.py`

 ```